ArcadeHustle/FiSTer-JVS-IO/README.md

 # Why FiSTer?

 Several acronyms apply!
-The real reason however, is because the main supported project is <i><b>M<b><i>iSTer, dropping a letter and going with a common sounding rhyme was all too easy none the less.
+The real reason however, is because the main supported project is <i><b>M</b></i>iSTer, dropping a letter and going with a common sounding rhyme was all too easy none the less.

 Forever instigating shit that enrages randos!<br>
 Frankly, I see through everything, Rysha!<br>